Francis Erskine Loch

-Admiral Francis Erskine Loch (April 1788–13 February 1868) was a senior commander in the Royal Navy during the early 19th century.
+Admiral Francis Erskine Loch (April 1788 – 13 February 1868) was a Royal Navy officer who served in the French Revolutionary and Napoleonic Wars.
 He served as naval aide-de-camp to Queen Victoria.

 Life

 He was born in April 1788 in Drylaw House north of Edinburgh (now within the city boundary) the son of George Loch (1749–1788) and his wife Mary Adam, daughter of John Adam of the Adam family of architects.

 He entered the Royal Navy on 1 September 1799 aged eleven as a cabin boy under Captain Andrew Todd on HMS Queen Charlotte in the Mediterranean with the fleet of Lord Keith.
 On 17 March 1800 Loch narrowly escaped death when the ship was destroyed by fire and blew up killing 673 men off the Italian coast near Leghorn.
 Loch was one of the few survivors.
 Loch served as a midshipman aboard HMS Audacious, HMS Foudroyant aad HMS Minotaur.
 He was present at the blockade of Genoa in May 1800 aboard Minotaur.
 Still with Lord Keith's fleet, he joined HMS Mondovi under Captain John Stewart.
 He was placed on the island of Rhodes overseeing the equipping of gunboats bound for Egypt and Lake Mareotis early in 1801.
 He took part in the landings at Aboukir Bay and was among the party that cut out a Greek vessel from under the guns of the castle overlooking the bay.
 He then joined HMS Africaine and then HMS Pearl until November 1801 before transferring back to Foudroyant.
 He returned home in 1802.